OceanDataTools/openrvdas/sqlite_gui/nginx/SSL.md

 ## Generating a certificate
-If your organization does not already have a plan for generating certifcates for securing your websites or you just need a quick and dirty certificate to get yourself started, you can whip one out running `bash make_certificate.notes`.
+Many organizations these days have a plan/policy for managing webserver certificates.
+Those can be a private PKI server, LetsEncrypt, or a curated list of powershell scripts to run.
+For those who do not have a plan in place, or just want to do some quick and dirty testing, this script might be of assistance.
+`GenerateCertificate.sh`.

 ## How to make your browser trust the certifcate
 The script does not just generate a certificate that just signed itself.